-Changes Made to Rule 35 After Publication ("GAP Report").
+again in a post-sentence Rule 35(b) motion.
+Changes Made After Publication ("GAP Report").
 The Committee incorporated the Style Subcommittee's suggested changes.

 The language of Rule 35 has been amended as part of the general restyling of the Criminal Rules to make them more easily understood and to make style and terminology consistent throughout the rules.
 These changes are intended to be stylistic only, except as noted below.